MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/endpoints-apis-for-dynamics.md

 caps.latest.revision: 18
 ---

-# Endpoints for the APIs for Microsoft Dynamics NAV
 [!INCLUDE[navnow](includes/navnow_md.md)] and [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md)] expose an API that makes it possible to integrate with other services.
 To enable integration with these APIs, you must go through a few steps to enable the access for [!INCLUDE[navnow](includes/navnow_md.md)] first.
 For more information about these steps, see [Enabling APIs for Microsoft Dynamics NAV](enabling-apis-for-dynamics-nav.md).

 ## Accessing the endpoint